South China Sea: China building more islands?

 Analysts say the Scarborough Shoal could be a strategic foothold for China.

-Just 130 miles from the Philippines, it's within range of Subic Bay, a former American military base that US marines, ships and planes have resumed using again under a new deal.
+Just 130 miles from the Philippines, it's within range of Subic Bay, a former American military base that US Marines, ships and planes have resumed using again under a new deal.

-"The island has been blockaded since 2012 but hasn't been built up so this would be new," said Ashley Townshend, a visiting fellow, Center for Asia-Pacific Cooperation and Governance at Fudan University in Shanghai.
+"The island has been blockaded since 2012 but hasn't been built up so this would be new," said Ashley Townshend, a research fellow at the United States Study Centre at the University of Sydney and a visiting fellow at the Center for Asia-Pacific Cooperation and Governance at Fudan University in Shanghai.

 "Some think China will now spend the period after the G20 and before the US election building there, though that would be a huge provocation and unlikely in my view."